alkislardeniz/Intro-to-ML/README.md

-CS 464 - Introduction to Machine Learning Homeworks
+# Introduction to Machine Learning Course Homeworks

+Please download datasets given in the assignment PDF's to run the codes.